Joseph J. Nazzaro: Strategic Air Command and Pacific Air Forces

 In December 1964, Nazzaro became vice commander in chief of Strategic Air Command, and in February 1967 following the appointment of General John D. Ryan to be the next commander of Pacific Air Force, Nazzaro was appointed Commanders-in-Chief of The Strategic Air Command (CINCSAC) and was elevated into the rank of Four-Star General.
 He assumed his duties as commander in chief of Strategic Air Command with headquarters at Offutt Air Force Base, Nebraska, on February 1, 1967.
 In this capacity, General Nazzaro oversaw the United States primary Nuclear Deterrence and its Nuclear Triads, including Strategic Air Command's fleet of Strategic Bombers Aircraft and the Intercontinental-Ballistic Missiles (ICBM).
 During his tenured as Commander of The Strategic Air Command General Nazzaro also introduce The Missile Combat Competition which purpose was to train the Intercontinental-Ballistic Missile combat crews during wartime situation.
 As a result of this Missile Combat Competition, many Strategic Air Command's crews which was tasked in guarding and operating Intercontinental-Ballistic Missile became more trained in how to operate the Intercontinental-Ballistic Missile during the First-Strike scenario and eventually the Missile Combat Competition became a yearly tradition within the Strategic Air Command.
 The Strategic Air Command also received a new fleet of Strategic Bombers Aircraft, the General Dynamics F-111 Aardvark a new supersonic and medium-range interdictor bomber aircraft during General Nazzaro tenured as Commander of The Strategic Air Command.In 1968 following the appointment of General John D. Ryan as the new United States Air Force Vice Chief of Staff, General Nazzaro was appointed to succeeded General John D. Ryan as the new Commanders-in-Chief of the Pacific Air Forces (CINCPACAF).
 He assumed his duties as commander in chief of Pacific Air Forces with headquarters at Hickam Air Force Base, Hawaii, in August 1968.
 In this capacity General Nazzaro oversaw all of the United States Air Forces operation within the Pacific region, especially the one in South Vietnam under the Seventh Air Force.
 During his tenured as Commander of The Pacific Air Forces, General Nazzaro oversaw the last stage of Operation Rolling Thunder, a bombing campaign over North Vietnam during the Vietnam War which ended on November 2, 1968.

-General Joseph J. Nazzaro retired from the Air Force on August 1, 1971, after 35 years of active-duty within the United States Air Force and died of cancer February 5, 1990 at age 76.
+General Joseph J. Nazzaro retired from the Air Force on August 1, 1971, after 35 years of active-duty within the United States Air Force and died of cancer at the Tucson Medical Center near his home on February 5, 1990 at age 76.
 He was buried with military honors at the United States Air Force Academy Cemetery in Colorado Springs, Colorado.